Reg Sprigg

-Early life
+Early life and education

-Reginald Claude Sprigg was born 1 March 1919 on South Australia's Yorke Peninsula where his family were living in the small town of Stansbury.
-His parents were Claude Augustus Sprigg and Pearl Alice Irene née Germein, who had married on 17 September 1913 in Stansbury.
-Reg was their third and youngest child, a brother to D'Arcy Kingsley and Constance Vera (Connie).
+Reginald Claude Sprigg was born 1 March 1919 on South Australia's Yorke Peninsula, where his family were living in the small town of Stansbury.
+His parents were Claude Augustus Sprigg and Pearl Alice Irene (née Germein), who married on 17 September 1913 in Stansbury.
+Reg was their third and youngest child, a brother to D'Arcy Kingsley and Constance Vera.

 His father's family were pastoralists, whilst the Germein family were mariners.
-The Sprigg family had relocated to the Yorke Peninsula after being "forced off their pastoral lease at Oulnina because of drought".
+The Sprigg family relocated to the Yorke Peninsula after being "forced off their pastoral lease at Oulnina because of drought".
 The Germein family were ship chandlers in Mutton Cove, Devonport, Plymouth, England: three brothers came to Australia.
 One, Ben Germein is remembered as a hero of the Admella rescue mission.

-Before he was five years old, the family had relocated to the Adelaide suburb of Goodwood, which gave the young Reg access to the beach where he collected shells and fossils.
-This boyhood hobby developed into a serious interest in geology, which brought him into contact with the geoscientists at the University of Adelaide to whom he took collected samples for identification.
+Before he was five years old, the family relocated to the Adelaide suburb of Goodwood, and Reg started collecting shells and fossils from local beaches.
+This boyhood hobby developed into a serious interest in geology, which brought him into contact with the geoscientists at the University of Adelaide, to whom he took collected samples for identification.

-Education

-In addition to pursuing his studies in geology, Reg developed drawing skills which gained him credit in the South Australian School of Arts and Crafts merit lists for 1934 and 1935.
+In addition to pursuing his studies in geology, Reg developed drawing skills, which gained him credit in the South Australian School of Arts and Crafts merit lists for 1934 and 1935.

 He matriculated from the Adelaide Technical High School in 1938.

-At the University of Adelaide, he was a pupil of Sir Douglas Mawson who said that "Sprigg was his best-ever student".
-He completed the requirements for his Bachelor of Science and then graduated Master of Science in 1942.
+At the University of Adelaide, he was a pupil of Douglas Mawson, who said that Sprigg was "his best-ever student".
+Sprigg completed the requirements for his Bachelor of Science and then graduated Master of Science in 1942, receiving the science faculty's highest award, the Tate Medal.
+His PhD thesis was rejected for being "too messy", lacking originality, and for his refusal to tidy it up.